 Paddington 2 (2017)

 Happily settled with the Brown family in London, Paddington becomes a local celebrity by performing small acts of kindness.
-When a cherished pop-up book is stolen, Paddington is wrongfully accused of the crime and must go to prison to clear his name and find the true culprit.
-All the feel-good vibes.
+When a cherished pop-up book is stolen, Paddington is wrongfully accused of the crime and must go to prison to clear his name.
+His journey celebrates the importance of family and friendship—along with a good laugh and his charming signature antics.

 School of Rock (2003)

-A down-on-his-luck rock musician (Jack Black) poses as a substitute teacher at a prestigious prep school.
-Discovering his students' hidden musical talents, he forms a rock band with them to compete in a local battle of the bands.
-Of course, this all has to be keep secret from the principle.
+A down-on-his-luck rock musician, Jack Black, poses as a substitute teacher at a prestigious prep school.
+Discovering his students' hidden musical talents, he forms a rock band with them to compete in a local event.
+Through the band, he inspires the kids to embrace their passions and break free from their strict routines, leading to a fun and uplifting story of self-discovery.

 More Feel-Good Fall Films: